o-pylypenko/draft-ietf-opsawg-discardmodel/draft-ietf-opsawg-discardmodel.md

 : Determines which devices, interfaces and/or flows are impacted.

 FEATURE-DISCARD-RATE:
 : The rate and/or magnitude of the discards, indicating the severity and urgency of the problem.
-Rate may be absolute (e.g. pps) or relative (e.g. percent).
+Rate may be expressed using absolute (e.g., pps) or relative (e.g., percent) values.

 FEATURE-DISCARD-DURATION:
 : The duration of the discards which helps to distinguish transient from persistent issues.